CPAN-Security/security.metacpan.org/docs/cpan-dependency-confusion.md

 2. cpanm Requirement
 3. Requirement@0.02

-Note: This is not specific to CPAN ecosystem, for instance `pip` and `gem` are behaving the same.
+Note: This is not specific to the CPAN ecosystem, for instance `pip` and `gem` behave the same way.

 #### `--skip-satisfied`
 But `cpanm Requirement` will update `Requirement`: